ultralytics/ultralytics/docs/en/integrations/index.md

 - [Neural Magic](neural-magic.md): Leverage Quantization Aware Training (QAT) and pruning techniques to optimize Ultralytics models for superior performance and leaner size.

-- [Gradio](../integrations/gradio.md) 🚀 NEW: Deploy Ultralytics models with Gradio for real-time, interactive object detection demos.
+- [Gradio](gradio.md) 🚀 NEW: Deploy Ultralytics models with Gradio for real-time, interactive object detection demos.

+- [TorchScript](torchscript.md): Developed as part of the [PyTorch](https://pytorch.org/) framework, TorchScript enables efficient execution and deployment of machine learning models in various production environments without the need for Python dependencies.

+- [ONNX](onnx.md): An open-source format created by [Microsoft](https://www.microsoft.com) for facilitating the transfer of AI models between various frameworks, enhancing the versatility and deployment flexibility of Ultralytics models.

 - [OpenVINO](openvino.md): Intel's toolkit for optimizing and deploying computer vision models efficiently across various Intel CPU and GPU platforms.

-- [ONNX](onnx.md): An open-source format created by [Microsoft](https://www.microsoft.com) for facilitating the transfer of AI models between various frameworks, enhancing the versatility and deployment flexibility of Ultralytics models.

 - [TensorRT](tensorrt.md): Developed by [NVIDIA](https://www.nvidia.com/), this high-performance deep learning inference framework and model format optimizes AI models for accelerated speed and efficiency on NVIDIA GPUs, ensuring streamlined deployment.